Change view: Change style to alternate Change style to default

-There are interesting opportunities to play with color in this braid, which aren't explored in the manuscript.
-Each worker could use a different color, exchanging the loops twice to keep the colors separate on the left and right halves of the braid.
+There are interesting opportunities to play with color in this braid, which aren't explored in these manuscripts.

 Take ten loops, and place them on the following fingers: